What We Know So Far About The Santa Fe School Shooting

-(CNN) — At least ten people and as many as 10 have died as a result of a shooting Friday morning at Santa Fe High School in the southeastern Texas city of Santa Fe.
+(CNN) — At least eight people and as many as 10 have died as a result of a shooting Friday morning at Santa Fe High School in the southeastern Texas city of Santa Fe.
 It’s the 22nd school shooting in the US in 2018.

 As of 11:30 a.m.
 Central Time, this is what we know: